Tuesday, 28 June 2022

 I just couldn’t help myself.
 I asked him why he was on the same side of the fence as the dangerous animals.
 His response was “to see what would happen” So I politely but firmly told him that he should exit the playground before he got hurt, or even possibly frighten the deer so much that they might jump into the road in front of a car or a camper-van.
 I could see that he was absolutely furious at me for telling him what to do, and he stood immobile, staring at me angrily like a sulky teenager.
 I ignored him and after a few minutes he sidled out of the playground.
 Not because I had told him to, of course!

 So here I am, eating pie, drinking coffee, looking at the loch and relaxing.
-Meanwhile in a city far far away, Prime Minister Boris is facing a no confidence vote this evening.** I’d rather be here in Lochinver.
+Meanwhile in London city far far away, Prime Minister Boris is facing a no confidence vote this evening. ** I’d rather be here in Lochinver.

 * update - when I walked back to the car the deer were indeed gone.